chrislattman/blogging-project/docs/ssh/index.md

 cat ~/.ssh/id_ed25519.pub
 ```

 and paste it [here](https://github.com/settings/ssh/new) in the Key text box.
-Give your SSH key a title (e.g. MackBook Pro).
+Give your SSH key a title (e.g. MacBook Pro).
 Don't add an expiration date.

 After you add the key, you can test it by running